-I’ve reviewed all twenty of these cash back apps and Ibotta is still my favorite.
+I reviewed twenty apps, and Ibotta is the best cash-back app I could find.
 It’s easy to use and there are tons of offers available every week, on stuff that I actually buy.
 After about six weeks of using Ibotta, I’ve earned forty bucks cash back – on stuff that I was going to buy anyway.
 That’s a pretty big win.

 Another great thing about Trunow is that it shows you all the gas prices in the area.
-There’s a little map that shows every gas station with their price per gallon.
+There’s a little map that shows every gas station with its price per gallon.
 This will help you find the cheapest gas near you!

 You also can get $1 for referring friends (you both get a $1!) so if you want to use Trunow, use my referral code so we each get a buck!